 Book cover for I Love Insects as an example of opinion writing mentor texts

-This early reader should definitely be in your primary classroom collection of opinion writing mentor texts to help introduce the genre.
-Do YOU love insects?
-Two kids give competing reasons why and why not.
-Read it aloud and head straight into shared writing of a pro/con list.
+This early reader should definitely be in your primary classroom collection of opinion-writing mentor texts to help introduce the genre.
+Do you love insects?
+Two kids give competing reasons for why and why not.
+Read it aloud and head straight into shared writing of a list of pros and cons.

-2. Usha and the Big Digger by Amitha Jagannath Knight (pre-K-2)
+3. Usha and the Big Digger by Amitha Jagannath Knight

 Book cover for Usha and the Big Digger as an example of opinion writing mentor texts

-To introduce kids to opinion writing, you need opinion writing mentor texts to teach them what “opinions” are— and Usha, Aarti, and Gloria have them!
+To introduce kids to opinion writing, you need opinion-writing mentor texts to teach them what “opinions” are—and Usha, Aarti, and Gloria have them in this book!
 They each see something different when they look at the stars.
-This book could lead to a great introduction activity in which students try to convince each other whether they see the Big Dipper, a “Big Digger,” a “Big Kite…” or something else.
+This book could lead to a great introduction activity in which students try to convince each other that they see the Big Dipper, a “Big Digger,” a “Big Kite …” or something else.
 (Hint: It’s all in your perspective!)

-3. Don’t Feed the Bear by Kathleen Doherty (PreK-2)
+4. Don’t Feed the Bear by Kathleen Doherty

 Book cover for Don't Feed the Bear as an example of opinion writing mentor texts

 When a park ranger puts up a “Don’t Feed the Bear” reminder, he has no idea about the persuasive sign-writing battle he’ll set in motion.
-(Strategic language includes: “Please feed the ranger rotten eggs and slimy spinach.”)
-Share this hilarious title to introduce students to using signs to influencing others’ thinking.
+(Strategic language includes “Please feed the ranger rotten eggs and slimy spinach.”)
+Share this hilarious title to introduce students to using signs to influence others’ thinking.

-4. Don’t Let the Pigeon Drive the Bus! by Mo Willems (pre-K-2)
+5. Don’t Let the Pigeon Drive the Bus! by Mo Willems

 Book cover for Don't Let the Pigeon Drive the Bus! as an example of opinion writing mentor texts

-5. The Little Book of Little Activists by Penguin Young Readers (pre-K-3)
+9. The Little Book of Little Activists by Penguin Young Readers

 Book cover for The Little Book of Little Activists as an example of opinion writing mentor texts